11 Generic Products That Are Just as Good as Name Brand

 DariaTrofimova/Adobe Bottled water on shelf

-Pro tip: If you’re working on how to save money, skip the bottled water and invest in a reusable water bottle.
+Pro tip: If you’re working on paying off your debt or saving money, skip bottled water and invest in a reusable water bottle.
 It’s not only good for the environment, but it’s also good for your wallet.

 Aluminum foil